-Thereafter, the passenger was again asked if he had anything dutiable to declare to the Customs authorities, to which the said passenger replied in negative.
-While he passed through the DFMD Machine, no beep sound/ alert was generated.
-Thereafter, the AIU officers, in presence of the panchas carried out scanning of his black colored hand baggage in the X-ray Bag Scanning Machine, however, nothing suspicious was observed.
-Further, the AIU Officers scanned the blue colored trolley bag of the passenger in the X-ray Bag Scanning Machine and on scanning, some dark suspicious images were observed by the AIU officers inside the said silver colored trolley bag.
-Thereafter, the AIU Officers asked the passenger about that suspicious image appeared inside the said silver colored trolley bag, to which the said passenger could not give satisfactory answer.
-The AIU officers thoroughly checked all items of the trolley bag and observed some white Rhodium coated screws fitted inside the black colored trolley bag.
-Thereafter, the said white Rhodium coated screws were taken out with help of a screw driver and plier.
-On counting, the numbers of those white Rhodium coated screws came to total of 35 (thirty-five) screws.
+11. Thereafter, the passenger is again asked if he had anything dutiable to declare to the Customs authorities, to which the said passenger replied in negative.
+While passing through the DFMD machine, no beep sound was heard indicating there was nothing objectionable/ metallic substance on his body/ clothes.
+The AIU officers, carried out scanning of his black-colored hand baggage in the X-ray Bag Scanning Machine, however, nothing suspicious was observed.
+Further, on scanning the blue colored trolley bag of the passenger, some dark suspicious images were observed by the AIU officers inside the said blue colored trolley bag.
+Thereafter, the AIU Officers asked the passenger about that suspicious image appeared inside the said blue colored trolley bag, to which the said passenger could not give satisfactory answer.
+Thereafter, the AIU officers thoroughly checked all items of the trolley bag and observed some white Rhodium coated screws fitted inside the said trolley bag.
+Now, the said white Rhodium coated screws were taken out with help of a screwdriver and plier.
+On counting, the numbers of these white Rhodium coated screws came to a total of 35 (thirty-five) screws.
 Thereafter, the AIU officers put the said 35 (thirty-five) white Rhodium coated screws in a tray and put the tray in the X Ray scanning machine, wherein dark image was observed on each of the said screw.
-The AIU officers informed the panchas that the dark image appearing on the said screws reflected concealment of some heavy metal substance like gold in each of said white Rhodium coated screws.
-On being once again asked by the AIU officers, the passenger admitted that those screws were consisted of gold and he tried to exit from the Airport with an intent to smuggle the said gold without making any declaration to the Customs and without payment of Customs duty.
+The AIU officers informed the panchas that the dark image appearing on the said screws reflect concealment of some heavy metal substance like gold in each of said white Rhodium coated screws.
+On being once again asked by the AIU officers, the passenger admitted that those screws consisted of gold and he was trying to exit from the Airport with intent to smuggle the said gold without making any declaration to Customs and without payment of Customs duty.